stellar-deprecated/horizon/docs/reference/transactions-create.md

 category: Endpoints
 ---

-Posts a new [transactions][resource_transaction] to the Stellar Network.
+Posts a new [transaction](./resources/transaction.md) to the Stellar Network.
 Note that creating a valid transactions and signing it properly is the responsibility of your client library.